et0x/Get-ChromePasswords/README.md

 .PARAMETER Path

   The optional path to a non-standard database location for the Google Chrome Login Data database.
-Generically found at <APPDATA>\Local\Google\Chrome\Default\Login Data
+Generically found at '<APPDATA>\Local\Google\Chrome\Default\Login Data'

 .EXAMPLE
   PS> .\Get-ChromePasswords